Keyboard shortcuts

 Approach 2: Sum-Check on Multilinear Extensions (Spartan)

-Historical context: Spartan was introduced by Setty in 2019, reviving ideas from the GKR protocol (2008) and sum-check literature.
-While Groth16 uses univariate polynomials and FFTs, Spartan showed that multilinear extensions and the sum-check protocol could handle R1CS directly, without Lagrange interpolation, without roots of unity, and with optimal prover time.
+Spartan was introduced by Setty in 2019, reviving ideas from the GKR protocol (2008) and sum-check literature.
+While Groth16 uses univariate polynomials and FFTs, Spartan showed that multilinear extensions and the sum-check protocol could handle R1CS directly: no Lagrange interpolation, no roots of unity, optimal prover time.
 This “sum-check renaissance” led to systems like Lasso, Jolt, and HyperNova.

 $$\sum_{x \in {0,1}^k} \tilde{\text{eq}}(x) \cdot \left[\tilde{A}(x) \cdot \tilde{B}(x) - \tilde{C}(x)\right] = 0$$